emipa606/MedicalSupplements/README.md

 - Updated the research-tree to be more readable
 - Updated the German translation, via Erdnussbrot
 - Added override for Hot Meals-mod sorting, thanks Lurmey
+- For a nicer look, take a look at https://steamcommunity.com/sharedfiles/filedetails/?id=2777300427]Medical Supplements Retexture by Tec
+- For detailed description, download the https://github.com/emipa606/MedicalSupplements/raw/main/Source/MSDrugReference.pdf]PDF

 ![Image](https://i.imgur.com/pufA0kM.png)